visaplan/zope.reldb/README.rst

 visaplan.zope.reldb
 ===================

-This package provides the configuration of a `Data source name`_ (DSN), e.g. for use with SQLAlchemy_.
+This package provides the configuration of a `Data source name`_ *(DSN)*, e.g. for use with SQLAlchemy_.

-For the heavy lifting of integration of database transactions of your relational database (like PostgreSQL_ or whatever) with the ZODB_, you'll likely want to use something like zope.sqlalchemy_, which in turn requires sqlalchemy_ to talk to the database.
+For the heavy lifting of integration of database transactions of your relational database (like PostgreSQL_ or whatever) with the ZODB_, you'll likely want to use something like zope.sqlalchemy_, which in turn requires SQLAlchemy_ to talk to the database.
 However, zope.sqlalchemy_ doesn't offer a configuration method for the DSN.
 This package offers to store this `DSN` in the Zope configuration file (``parts/clientN/etc/zope.conf``).